 MOKO — Mong Kok

 MOKO is the main shopping mall in eastern Mong Kok.
-Situated just five minutes from the Flower Market, the shopping centre houses six floors of boutique shops and global brands like Tommy Hilfiger, Calvin Klein, and Uniqlo; there’s also a cinema, Japanese supermarket YATA, as well as a connecting five-star hotel, Royal Plaza Hotel.
+Situated just five minutes from the Flower Market, the shopping centre houses six floors of boutique shops and brands like Initial, G2000, and UNIQLO.
+There’s also a cinema, Japanese supermarket YATA, as well as a connecting five-star hotel, Royal Plaza Hotel.
 Besides being conveniently connected to Mong Kok East MTR station, there’s a bus terminal right outside the mall.

-Location: 193 Prince Edward Rd W, Mong Kok
+Location: 193 Prince Edward Road West, Mong Kok

 How to get there: Take the MTR to Mong Kok East station and go out from Exit D.